fbpx

 Herakleia

-While there is no dramatic rocky landscape on the quiet island, it is just as mesmerizing with its natural beauty and the truly breathtaking sunrise.
+While there is no dramatic rocky landscape on the quiet, tiny island, it is just as mesmerizing with its natural beauty and the truly breathtaking sunrise.
 It is a small unspoiled island worth visiting!

 On Herakleia you are not gonna find banks (except for 1 ATM), authorities of any kind, camping sites, gas stations, taxis or buses, any charming beach bar, or any other luxurious option.

-On the other hand, you will find, warm-hearted people that will treat you like friends, endless options for idyllic beaches to live your best beach life, traditional paths to take you to every inch of the island, picturesque narrow alleys, and scenic settlements.
+On the other hand, you will find, warm-hearted people who will treat you like friends, endless options for fantastic beaches to live your best beach life, traditional paths to take you to every inch of the island, picturesque narrow alleys, and scenic settlements.

 If you choose to visit Herakleia as your summer destination or a stop to your island-hopping adventure, you need to know that time has no meaning there.